Enhancing the Workflow for Care Managers

 -

-View what triggered the element.
+View what questions or sections triggered the element.

 Iteration 3 – Final layout with left nav + scrolling